kyma-project/cli/docs/gen-docs/kyma_console.md

 ## Synopsis

-[DEPRECATED: the "console" command works only with Kyma 1.x.x.
-Please use the "dashboard" command with Kyma 2.x.x]
+[DEPRECATED: The "console" command works only with Kyma 1.x.x.
+For Kyma 2.x.x, use the "dashboard" command instead.]

 Use this command to open the Kyma Console in a web browser.